What causes ED?

 There are some lifestyle factors that can contribute to ED.
 You may be able to eliminate the need for medications or other treatments if you make a few changes:

 If you’re overweight, examine your dietary habits.
 Make sure you’re eating plenty of nutrient-rich foods.
-Avoid foods that add weight but offer little nutritional value.
+Avoid foods that offer little nutritional value.
 Add some exercise into your daily routine.
 If you’re obese, ask your doctor for guidance on how to lose weight safely.

 Cut down or stop drinking alcohol to see if that helps.
 If you smoke, now would be a good time to quit.
 Get medical help if you have a substance abuse problem.